 The diagnosis will typically begin with the person’s medical history being taken.

 The physician will be looking not only for offending drugs (drugs prescribed for other medical conditions which can cause tremor as a side effect), but for signs and symptoms that may have previously been noted but for which no action has been taken.
 The physician will also ask about the family history.

-While the diagnosis of Essential tremor (ET) remains a visual one, certain brain scans Magnetic Resonance Imaging (MRI) and Computerised Tomography (CT) may be helpful in eliminating any other conditions which also produce tremor as a symptom.
+While the diagnosis of essential tremor remains a visual one, Brain scans Magnetic Resonance Imaging (MRI) and Computerised Tomography (CT) may be helpful in eliminating any other conditions which also produce tremor as a symptom.

 Blood samples may also be taken to rule out thyroid or copper metabolism problems.